 Following the Principles of Passive Climate Control

-The façade design concept was based on the principles of passive climate control to optimize the use of natural light and ventilation by scientifically capturing and guiding wind through corridors and natural sunlight through the light shelves.
-The light shelf directly improves illumination levels inside room by 10-15 per cent as compared to window without light shelf.
+The façade design concept was based on the principles of passive climate control to optimise the use of natural light and ventilation by scientifically capturing and guiding wind through corridors and natural sunlight through the light shelves.
+The light shelf directly improves illumination levels inside the room by 10-15 per cent as compared to a window without a light shelf.

 The light shelves were an innovation that took advantage of the